 The Firm and its staff shall ensure that it makes reasonable adjustments to ensure disabled clients are not put a disadvantage compared to those that are not disabled and that the cost of making such adjustments is not passed on to its clients.

-You shall ensure that any complaints of discrimination made by a client are immediately passed on to both the Practice Manager and Managing Partner for these to be properly investigated and dealt with.
+You shall ensure that any complaints of discrimination made by a client are immediately passed on to both the Operations Director and Managing Partner for these to be properly investigated and dealt with.

 We monitor the treatment of clients who instruct us to ensure they are being treated fairly and in a way that respects diversity.